Netflix’s new No 1 film is a weird, schlocky B-movie. Here’s why that’s a good thing

 The Norwegian monster movie ‘Troll’ isn’t to everybody’s liking, writes Louis Chilton – but its success is a sign that Netflix could be starting to revolutionise the general public’s attitude towards foreign-language films

 Why are people so frigid when it comes to foreign films?
-When Korean filmmaker Bong Joon Ho, upon receiving a Golden Globe for his 2019 drama Parasite, spoke wryly about overcoming “the one-inch-tall barrier of subtitles”, his words were tinged with a long-held truth.
+When Korean filmmaker Bong Joon-ho, upon receiving a Golden Globe for his 2019 drama Parasite, spoke wryly about overcoming “the one-inch-tall barrier of subtitles”, his words were tinged with a long-held truth.
 For many people, foreign cinema has always been a daunting proposition, a confection to be enjoyed by snobs and dyed-in-the-wool cinephiles.
 “Foreign film” is, of course, an umbrella term too wide to be useful: works of accessible pop entertainment like Seven Samurai or Playtime are lumped in with challenging arthouse fare like Jeanne Dielman.
 But it’s a term that persists in the minds of the public.
-With a few very occasional exceptions – Crouching Tiger, Hidden Dragon; Life is Beautiful – foreign-langauge films have always struggled to find a wide audience in the West.
+With a few very occasional exceptions – Crouching Tiger, Hidden Dragon; Life is Beautiful – foreign-language films have always struggled to find a wide audience in the West.
 And yet, look at the UK’s current Netflix film rankings, and you will see a foreign-language feature sitting atop the chart.
 Sacré bleu.

 The film, Troll, is a Norwegian monster movie, in which humankind is pitted against a folkloric creature that has awakened deep in the mountains of Dovre.
 There’s plenty of fraught family melodrama before the big finish – an improbable CGI goliath running amok in urban Norway – but Ibsen this obviously is not.
 Troll is a strange film, a clunky, eccentric B-movie that lurches between tones and rote genre tropes.
 Despite warm reviews from the handful of English-language outlets that covered it, audiences haven’t exactly been loving it (if a resolutely ambivalent 50 per cent audience score on Rotten Tomatoes is any indicator).
 But the fact that a film as weird and schlocky as Troll is able to find an audience on Netflix speaks to one of the streaming platform’s greatest virtues.